From Gram Centimeters to Newton Meters: Understanding the Conversion and its Applications

 - r is the perpendicular distance from the axis of rotation to the point where the force is applied.

 In the gcm system, the force is given in grams, which is a unit of mass, and not force.
-To correctly use this formula, we must first convert grams to a unit of force such as dynes.
-One gram of mass exerts a force of approximately 980 dynes under standard Earth gravity (9.8 m/s²).
-However, using this conversion would involve multiple steps, making the direct conversion formula much more efficient.
+Which means to correctly use this formula, we must first convert grams to a unit of force such as dynes.
+That said, one gram of mass exerts a force of approximately 980 dynes under standard Earth gravity (9.
+8 m/s²).
+On the flip side, using this conversion would involve multiple steps, making the direct conversion formula much more efficient.

 Using the direct conversion formula avoids this complexity.
-It directly converts the combined units of mass and distance in gcm to the equivalent force and distance components expressed in Newton-meters.
+Because of that, it directly converts the combined units of mass and distance in gcm to the equivalent force and distance components expressed in Newton-meters.
 This method significantly simplifies the calculation while maintaining accuracy.

 Applications of the Conversion